 Seven ways to keep motivated when working from home

-If you’re feeling unmotivated and not working to your optimum level, try applying these seven steps to successfully work from home.
+In order to work from home and be efficient, you need to be disciplined and responsible for rewarding your own successes.
+If you’re feeling unmotivated and not working to your optimum level, try applying these seven steps to improve your output.

 1. Create a working environment

 If your idea of working from home consists of sitting in bed or in front of the television with your laptop, it is unlikely that you will be very productive.
 If you have a spare room or study to use as an office space, keep anything work related in there.
 Creating a working environment can get you in the right headspace that you need to work productively.